Skip to Content

 • Add the cooled soup, in batches, to a food processor, blender or use a stick blender and puree.

 • Return the processed soup to the pot and bring the soup to a boil.
-Reduce the heat to low and add the cayenne pepper and the cream and simmer for 2-3 minutes.
+Reduce the heat to low and add the cayenne pepper and the cream.
+Simmer for 2-3 minutes.
 Do not allow the soup to boil once the cream has been added.

 • Remove from the heat and stir in the lime juice.